-Ninety-four percent of the roads in America are surfaced with asphalt, and it’s no surprise why.
-Asphalt pavements are…
+Asphalt pavements have many advantages over pavement surfaces constructed using other materials.
+94% of the roads in America are surfaced with asphalt, and it’s no surprise why.
+Asphalt pavements are:

-- Cost-effective.
-Smooth roads aren’t just safer, they also save money.
+- Cost-Effective—Smooth roads aren’t just safer, they also save money.
 Reduced wear and tear on vehicles due to fewer bumps in the road brings down vehicle operating costs.
-Also, increasing a roadway’s smoothness by 25 percent extends its lifespan—upwards of 10 percent—which saves taxpayers money.
+Also, increasing a roadway’s smoothness by 25% extends its lifespan—upwards of 10 percent—which saves taxpayers money.
 Asphalt roads can be built more quickly and cost-effectively than other pavements as well, and they can be designed as a Perpetual Pavement that needs only periodic maintenance to remain in good shape indefinitely.

-- Traveler- and business-friendly.
-Asphalt roads can be paved just a lane at a time, minimizing disruption to citizens and reducing congestion through speedy construction processes, saving taxpayers thousands of dollars in user costs.
+- Traveler and business friendly—Asphalt roads do not require curing time or extensive site preparation and traffic is permitted as soon as the rollers are finished.
+They can be paved just a lane at a time, minimizing disruption to citizens and reducing congestion through speedy construction processes, saving taxpayers thousands of dollars in user delay costs.
 Projects can often be completed in one short day, even overnight, leaving routes open for travelers and providing street access for stores and businesses.

-- Environmentally friendly.
-Asphalt is the most recycled product in America.
-The asphalt industry reuses and recycles nearly 100 million tons of asphalt pavement a year, saving taxpayers an estimated $1.8 billion annually.
-Post-consumer waste such as used tires and shingles can also be reused in new asphalt pavement.
+- Environmentally friendly—Asphalt is 100% recyclable and the most recycled product in America.
+The asphalt industry reuses and recycles 100 million tons of asphalt pavement a year, saving taxpayers over $2 billion annually.
+Asphalt also requires 20% less energy to produce and construct than other pavement materials.
+Post-consumer waste such as used tires and shingles can also be reused in new asphalt pavement, reducing landfill space and conserving natural resources.

 Benefits of Asphalt